OpenEnergyTools/open-scd-core/API.md

 ### `docVersion`

-Keeps track of changes to the `doc`, including undo and redo, and indicates a changed `doc`.
+A change in the property indicates a change to the `doc` as a result of edits (including undo and redo).

 ### `plugins`